RossAscends/STMP/README.md

 #### Control Panel (left side)

 - Changing API controls such as: `API` (Tabby(🐈) or HordeAI(🧟)), `Context` size, `Response` length, `Sampler` presets, `Instruct` formats
+- **While in Tabby mode, any OpenAI text completetion compatible API will work as long as it's running on localhost port 5000.**
+- currently tested and working backends: KoboldCPP
 - `AutoAI` Toggle to determine whether the AI should respond to every user input, or only on command from the Host.
 - A text box to define the `Final Instruction` to send as system at Depth 1 in the prompt.
 - A list of past AI Chats, click to load one.